 The first generation of King Regula cameras was introduced around 1950.
-They were simple viewfinder cameras with body mounted shutter release and came with either wind knobs or levers.
+They were simple viewfinder cameras with body mounted shutter release and initially had wind knobs, but were later available with wind levers.

-The naming of the models was rather incomprehensible.
-The first were called King Regula IP and King Regula II.
+The naming of the models was rather complicated.
+The first models were called King Regula IP, IC and II.
 Then there was a series of models called the I-A up to I-F. In addition there was the I-P in several versions, some identical to some of the I-A to I-F models.
 Finally, there were the I-Po and the I-C, with the latter probably not part of the I-A to I-F range, for reasons explained below.

 King Regula IP

-The King Regula IP appears to have been the first King Regula model based on serial numbers, but several versions exist.
+The King Regula IP appears to have been the first King Regula model based on serial numbers, but several variants exist.
 The first version had a thicker body, a rectangular metal front plate, a conical frame counter on top of the camera and a flat viewfinder housing with King Regula engraved.
 Some had an accessory shoe but these may have been added later.
-It came with an old-style Prontor-S shutter with black and white shutter face.
+It came with an old-style Prontor-S shutter (which explains the P in the name IP) with black and white shutter face.
 Some had an extra metal ring with depth of focus marker like the second example below, other ones did not.
 The lens was either a Staeble-Werk Kata or a Steinheil Cassar, both were 50mm f/2.8 lenses.

 The second version had a new design similar to all other (later) I series King Regulas, apart from a slightly different viewfinder housing, which was flat and did not yet bear the King emblem.
 It had a Prontor-S or SV shutter and a Steinheil Cassar f/2.8 lens.

-The first version of the King Regula IP with Steinheil Cassar 50mm f/2.8 lens.
+The first version of the King Regula IP with Steinheil Cassar 50mm f/2.8 len in Prontor-S shutter, in some places referred to as the 'Ur Regula'.
 This was an 'old style' lens with focal length indicated in cm and a small screw as focus stop, later King Regula I had a newer version with internal stop and focal length in mm (see below for examples).
 This early King Regula version had regular leather covering, instead of the herring bone pattern leatherette typical of all later King Regula I. Body serial# 000865.

-The same King Regula IP version but with new style Steinheil Cassar lens, a depth of focus ring added onto the shutter, and different body covering.
+The same King Regula IP version but with new style Steinheil Cassar lens, a depth of focus ring added onto the shutter and a small cover over the shutter release on the shutter itself.
 Note that the depth of field ring covers the same black shutter plate as on the model above.

 Inside of a King Regula IP, showing the engraved model name and serial number characteristic of all Series I King Regula cameras.